 In addition to books, the collection also includes numerous pamphlets, leaflets, and single-leaf prints dating to the Reformation and the Thirty Years’ War, official announcements and decrees of the Bamberg Prince-Bishops, and journalism on the French Revolution and various political movements of the 19th century.
-The graphics collection contains numerous armorial calendars in German and Latin from the 15th to the 19th century.
+The prints and drawings contains numerous armorial calendars in German and Latin from the 15th to the 19th century.

 Pamphlets from the fields of medicine, law, military and history are another subgroup in the genre of early prints.
 In the State Library Collection, there are also many examples of personal writings, such as poems, funeral and memorial sermons, in particular written by the clergy of the Bamberg region.

 Other than newspapers, official gazettes, and other publications from Bamberg institutions, the library holds other ephemera that are important for regional research, including, but not limited to: theatre leaflets and programmes, school rules, proclamations and decrees, brochures, advertising material, posters, timetables, invitations, and lecture and course offerings from the old university.

 In addition to a large number of doctoral theses of German universities since the 17th century, there are numerous theses, mostly from Augsburg printing houses.
 There is also a large collection of catalogues from the book trade as well as library, auction, and art catalogues.

 Geldner, Ferdinand: Die Buchdruckerkunst im alten Bamberg 1458/59 bis 1919.
 Bamberg, 1964 (catalogue).